-9.1 Effect of memory size
+7.1 Effect of Memory Size

-Figure 6 and b give the effect of varying the memory size from 128 KB to 1,024 KB (in a log scale) on the number of erase operations, encountered in FAST-Btree, LA-tree, and FD-tree, for workloads $W_L$ and $W_U$ , respectively.
+Figures 5(a) and 5(b) give the effect of varying the memory size from 128 KB to 1024 KB (in a log scale) on the number of erase operations, encountered in FAST-Btree, LA-tree, and FD-tree, for workloads $W_L$ and $W_U$ , respectively.
 For both workloads and for all memory sizes, FAST-Btree consistently has much lower erase operations than that of the LA-tree.
 More specifically, Fast-Btree results in having only from half to one third of the erase operations encountered by LA-tree.
-This is mainly due to the choice of flushing unit and flushing policy used in FAST that amortize the block erase operations over a large number of updates.
-Also, for both experiments, the number of erase operations decreases with the increase of the memory size, which is intuitive as more memory means less frequent need for flushing, and hence less need for block erase operations.
+This is mainly due to the smart choice of flushing unit and flushing policy used in FAST that amortize the block erase operations over a large number of updates.